v-makoud/Azure-Industry-docs/azure-industry-docs/retail/retail-data-management-overview.md

 Data ingestion isn’t limited to Microsoft technologies.
 Through the [Azure Marketplace](https://azuremarketplace.microsoft.com?WT.mc_id=retaildm-docs-dastarr), retailers may configure many different vendor databases in Azure to work with existing on-premises systems.

 Not all data must be maintained in Azure.
-For example, Point of Sale (POS?WT.mc_id=retaildm-docs-dastarr) data may be held on-premises so Internet outages do not impact sales transactions.
-This data can be queued and uploaded to Azure on a schedule (perhaps nightly or weekly?WT.mc_id=retaildm-docs-dastarr) for use in analysis, but always treating the on-premises data as the source of truth.
+For example, Point of Sale (POS) data may be held on-premises so Internet outages do not impact sales transactions.
+This data can be queued and uploaded to Azure on a schedule (perhaps nightly or weekly) for use in analysis, but always treating the on-premises data as the source of truth.

 ## Prepare